Mission of PALS Enrichment Classes:

 Since PALS is an all-volunteer organization, please remember that under the recently passed law, all adults who will be attending PALS need to have obtained state-required clearances (as described on the CLEARANCES page) before they will be permitted to register for classes and before they or their children will be permitted to attend PALS classes.

 Classes generally run from September to December and again from February to late April or early May.
 Specific dates (and class times) can be found on the menu under Calendar.
-The list of current classes can generally be found under the Class Registration link, midway down side menu.
+The list of current classes can generally be found under the Class Registration link, on the left side menu.
 If you are curious about the kinds of classes we generally have, you can see several years worth of classes on the Past Sessions Page.
 You can also see photos of our students in classes on the Gallery page.

 Our classes take place at Mifflin Avenue United Methodist Church, from whom we rent space during the day.
+That address is 905 Mifflin Ave, Pittsburgh, PA 15221.

 Registration is generally open for several weeks during January/February and August/September.
 You can see the dates on the Calendar page.
 Registration is open first to parents teaching classes and then to the rest of the community.
 Registration is done online using the class grid, following the procedure on the Registration Instructions Page.
 You can see your total under the account balance link at the top of the page.
 Payment is due on or before the first day of classes.